tredontho/purescript-book/text/chapter9.md

 });
 ```

-It is also possible to use callbacks or synchronous functions, but those are less desireable because:
+It is also possible to use callbacks or synchronous functions, but those are less desirable because:

 - Callbacks lead to excessive nesting, known as "Callback Hell" or the "Pyramid of Doom".
 - Synchronous functions block execution of the other code in your app.